 There’s no shortage of sweet dishes here (the pancake menu alone will make other local diners feel shameful), but the more substantial, non-sweet options like Jim’s Special are a perfect contrast in taste.
 It’s named after the manager himself who once mixed together a random assortment of ingredients in a hunger experiment of sorts.
 Underneath a mountain of scrambled eggs, abundant with thick bacon bits, ham and mushrooms is a volcano of cheese and cayenne pepper.
 One simple bite of this behemoth with some pico de gallo on top adds some extra juice to a dish already exploding with flavors from the kitchen sink.

-If dishes like these somehow still aren’t enough for you (and really, I don’t understand how most people can finish a full order in a single sitting), try an extra order of bacon.
+If dishes like these somehow still aren’t enough for you (and really, I don’t understand how most people can finish a full order in a single sitting), try an side of bacon.
 It’s not your ordinary slice of pig though.
 In fact each slice is about three bacon-slices thick and each has the tough likeness of beef jerky.
 Give a little tug and you get a mouthful of the best bacon.
 Ever.

 The restaurant is only open from mornings to early afternoon.
-I would totally dig eating a Dutch baby or stack of pancakes for dinner but the limited restaurant hours make my trips more special.
+I would totally dig eating a Dutch baby or stack of pancakes for dinner but the limited restaurant hours make my morning trips more special.
 As for Fathers Day?
 Well, I’ll just invite the men in my family to little ol‘ Horsetown U.S.A.’s best new breakfast joint this year.
 Admittedly, I’ll sneak in a few more visits before then, too.

 The Original Pancake House, 1750 Hamner Ave., Norco, (951) 403-6900; www.originalpancakehouse.com.
 Mon-Fri, 6:30am-2pm.
 Sat-Sun, 7am-3pm.
 AE, D, M, V.